celanthe/community/contributors/guide/README.md

 # Kubernetes Contributor Playground

-If you are looking for a safe place, where you can familiarize yourself with (some of) the Kubernetes Project's review and pull request processes, then the [Kubernetes Contributor Playground](https://github.com/kubernetes-sigs/contributor-playground/) is the right place for you.
+If you are looking for a safe place, where you can familiarize yourself with the pull request and issue review process in Kubernetes, then the [Kubernetes Contributor Playground](https://github.com/kubernetes-sigs/contributor-playground/) is the right place for you.

 ## Contributor Workshops